thynguyenCS/raven-web-app/README.md

 ### Database:
 - Cloud Firestore
 ### Contributions:
-<b>Tuong Chu</b>: Responsible for implementing the visual of the application's web pages and write functions that display the vendors.
+<b>Tuong Chu</b>: Responsible for implementing the visual of the application's web pages and write functions that display the vendors.</br>
-<b>Thy Nguyen</b>: Write search algorithm and responsible for functions related to ratings and reviews.
+<b>Thy Nguyen</b>: Write search algorithm and responsible for functions related to ratings and reviews.</br>
-<b>Toan Dao</b>: Handle user authentication, adding vendors and restricting access for nonusers.
+<b>Toan Dao</b>: Handle user authentication, adding vendors and restricting access for nonusers.</br>